ayush1920/WarpNet/README.md

 # WarpNest: Multi-WARP VPN Manager 🚀🛡️

+## 🌟 Real-World Power: Bypass IP Bans & Download Limits

+Have you ever hit a download limit or IP ban on sites like Nitroflare, Rapidgator, or other file hosts?
+WarpNest gives you a practical, ethical way to work around these restrictions:

+- **Bypass per-IP download limits:** Launch multiple browser sessions, each with a unique WARP IP, so you can download more files in parallel or avoid waiting between downloads.
+- **Avoid IP bans:** If a service blocks or throttles your IP, just switch to another WARP profile and keep going.
+- **Multi-accounting & automation:** Run several social, ad, or research accounts at once—each in its own Chrome window, each with a different IP and proxy.
+- **Testing geo-restricted or rate-limited content:** Instantly switch your browser or automation to a new IP for testing, scraping, or QA.

+**How?** Use the Chrome Manager page to generate a ZIP file with ready-to-run batch scripts and Chrome profiles.
+Each script launches a Chrome window sandboxed with a different WARP proxy—no manual config, no hassle.

+---

 WarpNest is your all-in-one toolkit for privacy, automation, and power-user networking.
 Effortlessly create and manage dozens of independent Cloudflare WARP VPN profiles—each in its own isolated Linux namespace—then control them all from a beautiful web dashboard or your browser.

 ---